dice-group/literal-embeddings/README.md

 The file `Appendix_Neural_Regression.pdf` contains all the Appendix contents for the paper.

 ## Installation and Requirements
-If the clone code does not work, you can download the repository and run the commands manually.
+If the clone command does not work, you can download the repository and manually traverse into the code directory.
-Create Conda Environment:

 ```bash
 git clone https://github.com/dice-group/literal-embeddings.git
 ```
 ```bash
 cd literal-embeddings
 ```
+Create Conda Environment:
 ```bash
 conda create --name litem  python=3.10 && conda activate litem
 ```